-We’ve all come across a website at some point that was so horrible that we left after less than a minute.
-Perhaps it was so ugly that it hurt your eyes, or maybe there were so many ads or the website took forever to load that you just got frustrated and clicked the exit button.
+We’ve all come across a website at some point.
+It was so horrible that we left after less than a minute.
+Perhaps it was so ugly that it hurt your eyes.
+Maybe there were so many ads.
+Or the website took forever to load.
+You just got frustrated and clicked the exit button.

 No one thing makes a website bad.
 Bad graphic design comes in many forms, such as: